 Outer V: This is the outer corner of the eye.
 Add darker colors here to get more of a cat eye or almond shaped look to the eye.

 Crease: This is where the eyelid naturally folds when the eye is open.
-Whatever color of shadow I have on my upper lid I’ll usually add here, too, but in a bit darker tone to add definition.
+Whichever shade of shadow I have on my upper lid I'll usually add here, too — but in a darker tone to add definition.

 Above Crease: The area slightly above the crease is where I blend the crease color into the highlight.
 Blending is always key when applying eyeshadow!

 Brow Bone/Highlight: Add lighter colors here to highlight the brow structure.